sifatnabil/jobsForAustians/README.md

 # jobsForAustians
-A project made using PHP and mysql database where employers can post jobs and others can apply for the position.
+A project made using HTML, CSS, PHP and mysql database where employers can post jobs and others can apply for the position.